xmengkinaxis/CPP/System Design Interview Checklist.md

   - Resource limitations
   - Design constraints

-- How to Think About Trade-offs (Interview Framework): Whenever you discuss a design choice, ask (the same order of NFRs):
+- **Dimensions**: How to Think About Trade-offs (Interview Framework): Whenever you discuss a design choice, ask (the same order of NFRs):
   - **Reliability** – Does it risk downtime or data loss?
   - **Performance** – Does it make things faster?
 Does it increase latency?
   - **Scalability** – Can it handle more users/data easily?